 Assault Offences QLD

-Section 245 of the Queensland Criminal Code says that assault is committed by:
+Section 245 of the Criminal Code Act 1899 says that assault is committed by:

 A person who strikes, touches, or moves, or otherwise applies force of any kind to, the person of another, either directly or indirectly, without the other person’s consent, or with the other person’s consent if the consent is obtained by fraud, or who by any bodily act or gesture attempts or threatens to apply force of any kind to the person of another without the other person’s consent under such circumstances that the person making the attempt or threat has actually or apparently a present ability to effect the person’s purpose.

-Assault (as defined above) is unlawful where it is committed without a lawful justification or excuse.
+Assault is unlawful where it is committed without a lawful justification or excuse (such as self-defence).

 A common assault carries a maximum penalty of three years imprisonment.
 A common assault may consist of a punch, a slap or a spit.
 It may also consist of a threat to strike someone, where the victim thinks the threat is going to be carried out imminently.

 The offence of affray occurs when a person takes part in a fight in a public place in a way that could cause members of the public to be frightened.